Check Out How Valentine’s Day Is Celebrated In These Countries

 In Finland, things stand different from the rest.
 Here Valentine’s Day is celebrated to remember the good friends!

 Though Hindu and Muslim traditionalists in India show protest against any celebration for Valentine’s Day, couples and lovers exchange red roses and gifts on this day.
+In India, Valentine’s Day is celebrated for a week starting from Feb 7th to Feb 14th.

 South Koreans celebrate the entire Valentine’s Day concept on three different dates and months.
 Women give chocolates as their token of love to their men on February 14 and then men in-turn give non-chocolate candy to the women on March 14.
 On April 14, those who do not receive anything on the other two days celebrate it as a Black day and goes to a restaurant to eat Black Noodles and to cry on their single status!